rkraeher/telephonemagazine/README.md

 # telephonemagazine
-website for a literary and arts magazine
+website for an online literary and arts magazine